What To Do With Your Million Dollar Idea

 If you are good at marketing, still budget more capital than you think you’ll need towards spreading your message.

 Just because you write a great book, that doesn’t mean anyone will read it.
+Your widget might have the potential to be the next big thing, but it will never be a thing at all if the right people never find it.

 - Know about it